-Element Key Characteristics Purpose Key Fiscal 2011 Actions Base Salary Reviewed annually and, if appropriate, adjusted.
+Element Key Characteristics Purpose Key Fiscal 2012 Actions Base Salary Reviewed annually and, if appropriate, adjusted.
 Provide a source of fixed income that is market competitive and reflects scope and responsibility of the position held.
-Our named executive officers received increases to annual base salaries, effective as of December 1, 2010, ranging from 3% to 7% of their then current annual base salaries.
-Annual Cash Incentive A variable, short-term element of compensation that is payable in cash based on achievement of key preestablished annual corporate and, for division participants, division financial goals.
-Motivate and reward our executive officers for achievement of annual business results that drive overall company performance.
-Target awards as a percent of base salary for our named executive officers were established at 50% to 95% of base salary.
-The corporate and division performance measures weightings in our annual cash incentive award were modified, with increased weightings on revenue growth and profitability measures and a decreased weighting on asset efficiency.
-Incentives A variable, long-term element of compensation that is generally provided in the form of stock options and performance share awards.
-Stock options are time-based and performance share awards are payable based on achievement of cumulative financial goals after three years and are paid out in shares of our common stock.
+Our named executive officers received increases to annual base salaries, effective retroactively as of November 1, 2011, the first day of fiscal 2012, ranging from 1.8% to 3.8% of their then current annual base salaries.
+Annual Cash Incentive A variable, short-term element of compensation that is payable in cash based on achievement of key pre-established annual corporate goals and for division participants, division financial goals.
+Motivate and reward our executive officers for achievement of annual business results that drive overall company and division performance.
+Target awards as a percent of base salary for our named executive officers were established at 50% to 100% of fiscal year base salary earnings.
+Long-Term Incentives A variable, long-term element of compensation that is generally provided in the form of stock options and performance share awards.
+Stock options are time- based and vest over three years and performance share awards are payable based on achievement of cumulative financial goals after three years and are paid out in shares of our common stock.
 Align the interests of our executive officers with our shareholders; encourage focus on long-term Company financial performance; promote retention of our executive officers; and encourage significant ownership of our common stock.
-Named executive officers were granted stock options that vest ratably over three years and performance share awards that are payable based on achievement of pre-established three-year cumulative financial goals.
-The performance measures weightings in our fiscal 2011 to fiscal 2013 performance share awards were modified, with an increased weighting on cumulative corporate revenue growth and decreased weighing on asset efficiency.
-Health and Welfare Benefits Includes medical and dental insurance; life, accidental death and dismemberment insurance; and long-term disability insurance.
-There were no significant changes to our health and welfare benefits in fiscal 2011.
-Retirement Plans Includes a defined contribution retirement plan and certain nonqualified retirement plans.
-Provide an opportunity for employees to save for retirement.
-There were no significant changes to our retirement plans in fiscal 2011.
-Perquisites Includes a company-leased automobile, financial planning allowance, company products and executive physicals.
-Assist in promoting the health and personal financial security of our executive officers; promote the personal use of our products by our executive officers; and promote the attraction and retention of our executive officers.
-There were no significant changes to our perquisites in fiscal 2011.
+Named executive officers were granted stock options in fiscal 2012 that vest ratably over three years and performance share awards that are payable based on achievement of pre-established three-year cumulative financial goals.
+The fiscal 2012 to fiscal 2014 performance share awards included division performance measures for our executive officers with divisional responsibility.
+For fiscal 2012 to fiscal 2014, 25% of Mr. Drazan's performance share award payout will be based on the performance of the Exmark, Micro Irrigation and Sitework Systems divisions because such divisions reported to him at the time such award was granted.